PureArtistry/oi/README.md

 then for convenience copy ```./target/release/oi``` to somewhere in your $PATH (on linux this would be something like ```/usr/local/bin```, not sure what location to use for other systems)

-I'll be providing pre compiled binaries for all platforms in the releases section soon
+I'll be providing pre compiled binaries for Linux, Windows & macOS in the releases section soon

+#### TODO:

+full docs
+shell completion scripts
+user customisable colours (using an environment variable)

++ general code improvements